Essential Infant Products: What I Would Buy Again

 Most high chairs are glorified plastic trays you tolerate until you can get rid of them.
 The Tripp Trapp is furniture — and it shows.

 Yes, it costs more upfront.
 But unlike the $70 high chairs that get replaced (or rage-donated), this one actually lasts.
+If I were starting over, I’d buy this again without hesitation.

 ✈️ Joolz Aer Travel Stroller